piyush-bit/GDSC-secureFood/frontend/README.md

-# Surplus Food Distribution Frontend
+# SecureFood-Surplus Food Distribution Frontend

 This repository contains the frontend code for the Surplus Food Distribution platform.